Radical Republicans: Radical coalition

 The Radicals were heavily influenced by religious ideals, and many were Protestant reformers who saw slavery as evil and the Civil War as God's punishment for slavery.
+Indeed, during the wartime issuance of the Emancipation Proclamation, Lincoln's Treasury Secretary, Salmon P. Chase, a radical and a Christian, added the final clause requesting God's blessing for the measure.
+As the crisis over slavery intensified in the late 1850s, radical politicians resorted to religious invective, among them Joshua Giddings, Owen Lovejoy, and Charles Sumner, each delivering inflammatory speeches characterizing slaveholders as homicidal sinners.

 The term "radical" was in common use in the anti-slavery movement before the Civil War, referring not necessarily to abolitionists, but particularly to Northern politicians strongly opposed to the Slave Power.
-Many and perhaps a majority had been Whigs, such as William H. Seward, a leading presidential contender in 1860 and Lincoln's Secretary of State, Thaddeus Stevens of Pennsylvania, as well as Horace Greeley, editor of the New-York Tribune, the leading Radical newspaper.
+Many and perhaps a majority had been Whigs, such as William H. Seward, a leading presidential contender in 1860 and Lincoln's Secretary of State, Thaddeus Stevens of Pennsylvania, as well as Horace Greeley, editor of the New-York Tribune.
+The publication most dedicated to radical politics was Gamaliel Bailey's The National Era.

 There was movement in both directions: some of the pre-war Radicals (such as Seward) became less radical during the war, while some prewar moderates became Radicals.
 Some wartime Radicals had been Democrats before the war, often taking pro-slavery positions.
 They included John A. Logan of Illinois, Edwin Stanton of Ohio, Benjamin Butler of Massachusetts, and Vice President Johnson; Johnson would break with the Radicals after he became president.

 The Radicals came to majority power in Congress in the elections of 1866 after several episodes of violence led many to conclude that President Johnson's weaker reconstruction policies were insufficient.
 These episodes included the New Orleans riot and the Memphis riots of 1866.
 In a pamphlet directed to black voters in 1867, the Union Republican Congressional Committee stated:

 [T]he word Radical as applied to political parties and politicians ... means one who is in favor of going to the root of things; who is thoroughly in earnest; who desires that slavery should be abolished, that every disability connected therewith should be obliterated.